Pancharatnam-Zak phase: Explicit example

+This discussion shows that the two discrete phases in the SSH model are properly captured by the geometric phase $\gamma_{g}$, the topologically trivial phase exists when $\gamma_{g}(\pm)=0$, and the topologically nontrivial phase exists when $\gamma_{g}(\pm) = \pi$.
+Interestingly, we find that the (non)trivial value of $\gamma_{g}(\pm)$ also correctly identifies the (presence)absence of the gapless edge states in the SSH model, when defined with open boundary condition \cite{asboth2016short}.

-It is worthwhile to consider the work of Atala \emph{et al.}, wherein the experimental observation of the single-particle Zak phase in the SSH model was reported~\cite{atala2013}.
-The SSH model in their experimental setup was realized in an optical lattice setup, and the difference in the geometric phase between the topological and non-topological phase of the system was observed to be equal to $\pi$.
-Such a phase difference is also in agreement with the difference of the calculated single-particle Pancharatnam-Zak phase across the topological transition point.
-Nevertheless, it would be interesting to experimentally measure the absolute value of the geometric phase separately in the topological and non-topological phase of the model so as to validate the assertions made about the Pancharatnam-Zak phase.
+It is worthwhile to consider the work of Atala \emph{et al.}, wherein the experimental observation of the Zak phase in this model was reported~\cite{atala2013}.
+The SSH model in their experimental setup was realized in an optical lattice setup, and the difference in the geometric phase between the topologically trivial and non-trivial phase of the system was observed to be equal to $\pi$.
+The variability of the actual value of the Zak phase $\gamma_{Z}(\pm)$ in the two phases of the model, due to dependence on gauge and on the unit cell parametrization was acknowledged in this work~\cite{asboth2016short,niu,dalibard,atala2013}.
+However it was also noted that the difference of the Zak phase between the topologically trivial and non-trivial phases of the system is equal to $\pi$, and is immune to such gauge and unit cell parametrization dependence.
+As a result the experimental measurement of the difference in the geometric phase was attributed to the observation of the difference in the Zak phase.
+Since the difference in the Pancharatnam-Zak phase between the topologically trivial and non-trivial phases of the model is also equal to $\pi$, the experimental measurement of Atala \emph{et al.} is inconclusive in determining whether Zak phase or Pancharatnam-Zak phase is the correct expression for the geometric phase in such a system.
+These experiments are insensitive to the absolute value of the geometric phase.